lavanya-vs/DentalClinicApplication_MAD/README.md

-# DentalEase - Dental Clinic Management Android Application
+# DentIQ - Smart Dental Patient Registration System

 DentalEase is a native Android application designed to streamline appointment handling, patient–doctor interaction, and clinic management tasks within a dental environment.
 It provides separate, role-based dashboards for Patients and Doctors,